For Mongo Atlas

 Copy Files

-As a user who assumes the role DataExportToSingleOrigin, it should now be possible to upload the data files for a day:
+Using the above role, it should now be possible to upload the data files for a day:

 aws s3 cp query-logs-YYYY-MM-DD.txt collection_metadata.json views.json s3://schema-parquet-{client-name}/YYYY/MM/DD/